Pen Sketching & Watercolor Washes with Patti Pease Johnson

 Saturday, April 13, 2024, from 9 am – 12:30 pm at VAC Niaulani Campus in Volcano, Village.

 Learn mixed media line and wash technique on 6 x 9” watercolor paper and create 2 paintings in the 3 ½ hour session.
 “It’s a great size for journal travel recording for lively illustrative looks,” says instructor Patti Pease Johnson.
 This workshop is a chance for beginners and intermediate students to experiment with simplified line exaggerations and painting outside the lines.
 All materials are supplied so it gives a person a chance to see if this is their creativity spark before investing in the materials.

-Patti Pease Johnson has been a working artist for 27 years and teacher of various medium including two other watercolor techniques, soft pastel still life and plein air landscapes.
-Her workshops for painting on silk use liquid dye and wax resist.
+Patti Pease Johnson has been a working artist for 27 years and a teacher of various mediums including two other watercolor techniques, soft pastel still life, and Plein air landscapes.
+Her workshops for painting on silk using liquid dye and wax resist.
 She has had artwork in numerous juried shows and has collectors in many parts of the world through gallery sales around the state of Hawaii.